• Skip to main content

 The wet ingredients mixed together in a glass mixing bowl.

-Step 3: Combine wet and dry ingredients.
-Add the dry ingredients to the wet ingredients.
-Gently fold until just combined.
-Be careful not to over-mix; the batter should be bubbly and fluffy.
+Step 3: Combine batter.
+Fold dry ingredients into the wet until just combined.
+Batter should be thick and bubbly.

 The dry ingredients on top of the wet ingredients in a glass mixing bowl.